Harnessing Python's Context Managers for Resource Management: Patterns and Best Practices

 Dynamic management with ExitStack

-What if you need to open a dynamic number of resources, or context managers chosen at runtime? contextlib.ExitStack
+What if you need to open a dynamic number of resources, or context managers chosen at runtime? contextlib.ExitStack is the tool.

 Example: open multiple files given at runtime, ensuring all close even on error: